gianaguico/ADM-HM1/README.md

 # ADM_HM1
-Repository for the first Homework of ADM
+This repository has been created for the first homework for Algorithmic Methods for Data Mining, a.y.
+2022/2023.